focus-learning/focus-learning.github.io/README.md

-# website
+# Focus Learning Website
 Welcome to the Focus Learning organization!
 We are a group of enthusiatic high schoolers who want to make competitive math training easier for everyone.
+We offer our Beyond Common Core and Competitive Math livestreams on [Twitch](https://www.twitch.tv/focus_learning), LaTeX math handouts, a [Discord server](https://discord.gg/WnBgCdH), and much more!

 **Website:** https://focus-learning.github.io/